-- An emergency situation as defined by the Act, - The purchase is from a WALGA Preferred Supplier Panel.
-All WALGA Preferred Supply Panels have been established utilising a competitive public procurement process to pre-qualify suppliers that meet compliance requirements and offer optimal value for money to the Local Government sector; - The purchase is under auction that has been authorised by Council; - The goods or services are being purchased from, supplied by or obtained through the State or Commonwealth government (or any of its agencies) or a local government; - The contract is for petrol, oil, or other liquid or gas used for internal combustion engines; - The goods or services are to be supplied by a person registered on the Aboriginal Business Directory WA, as published by the Small Business Development Corporation, where the consideration under contract is worth less than \$250,000 and represents value for money; - The goods or services are obtained through an Australian Disability Enterprise and represents value for money; - The goods or services are being supplied through a renewal or extension of the term of a contract (the original contract) where; - a) The original contract was administered through a public tender process; - b) The invitation for tenders contained provisions for the renewal or extension of a contract; - c) The original contract contains an option to renew or extend its term; and - d) The suppliers tender included a requirement for such an option. - The goods or services are to be supplied by a pre-qualified supplier under Division 3 of the Regulations - Any of the other exclusions contained in Regulation 11 of the Local Government (Functions and General) Regulations 1996 apply.
+- An emergency situation as defined by the Act; - The purchase is from a WALGA Preferred Supply Contract or Business Service.
+All WALGA Preferred Supply Contracts have been established utilising a competitive public procurement process to pre-qualify suppliers that meet compliance requirements and offer optimal value for money to the Local Government sector. - The purchase is from a Department of Finance Common Use Arrangements (where local government use is permitted), a regional local government or another local government; - The purchase is under auction that has been authorised by Council; - The goods or services are being purchased from, supplied by or obtained through the State or Commonwealth government (or any of its agencies) or a local government; - The contract is for petrol, oil, or other liquid or gas used for internal combustion engines; - The goods or services are to be supplied by a person registered on the Aboriginal Business Directory WA, as published by the Small Business Development Corporation, where the consideration under contract is worth less than \$250,000 and represents value for money; - The goods or services are obtained through an Australian Disability Enterprise and represents value for money; - The goods or services are being supplied through a renewal or extension of the term of a contract (the original contract) where; - a) The original contract was administered through a public tender process; - The invitation for tenders contained provisions for the renewal or extension of a contract; - c) The original contract contains an option to renew or extend its term; and

+- d) The suppliers tender included a requirement for such an option. - Any of the other exclusions contained in Regulation 11 of the Local Government (Functions and General) Regulations 1996 apply.